 From April 15 onwards places will be offered.
 If a student withdraws or turns down the offer his or her place will be offered to the next student in line.
 This means that places will be offered throughout the period April 15 to August 31.
 If you are offered a place you will have fourteen days in which to accept or decline.

 Note: remember to check your email and spam folder regularly from April 15 onwards.

 Correcting your number of selection attempts

 In Studielink you can see how many selection attempts you have used up.
 If you fail your final exams, and are therefore not eligible for admission, you can request that your selection attempt be cancelled (corrected).
 You can only request corrections for academic years in which you participated in the selection procedure, or academic years in which you took part in the centralized selection (prior to 2017-2018).
-You can use the form Request correction selection attempts to request a correction to your number of selection attempts.
+First withdraw your request for registration in Studielink.
+After that you can use the form Request correction selection attempts to request a correction to your number of selection attempts.
 Please note that requests will only be considered upon receipt of proof that you failed your final exams.